TeamPraxidike/CAIT/README.md

   <img src="https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=white" alt="Docker">
 </p>

-# CAIT - Community for AI Teachers
+# CAIT - Community Archive for Integrated Teaching

 CAIT (pronounced "kite") is a community platform for teachers and lecturers of AI and machine learning.
 Educators use it to publish, share, and discover teaching materials, and to build